RMIT’s Nuclear Magnetic Resonance Spectroscopy Facility houses a range of solid and solution state nuclear magnetic resonance equipment.

 The facility supports teaching and research staff and students in the School of Science and is also available for collaborative projects across RMIT.

-NMR finds a variety of applications in many disciplines of scientific research, medicine, and various industries.
-Some of the applications of NMR spectroscopy at RMIT are:
+The NMR facility supports a variety of applications in many disciplines of scientific research, medicine, and various industries.

 Many other possible applications exist from the study of bio-molecular systems and structural biology to geological and environmental science applications.